salesforce/design-system-react/eslint-plugin/README.md

-# eslint-plugin-design-system-react
+# eslint-plugin-slds-bem-deprecation-react

-ESLint plugin for Salesforce Lightning Design System in React.
+This rule aims to better align JavaScirpt UI component libraries that depend on the Salesforce Lightning Design System CSS Framwork.

 ## Installation